Ash-Shaykh Saad: Ottoman period

-Gottlieb Schumacher surveyed the town in 1884, and recorded that it was "miserable looking place, containing about 60 huts built of stone and mud, many of them now fallen to ruin.
+Gottlieb Schumacher surveyed the village in 1884, and recorded that it was "miserable looking place, containing about 60 huts built of stone and mud, many of them now fallen to ruin.
 It has a population of about 220 souls, all without exception negroes."
 In a bid to bring Hauran under further centralization, in 1892 the Ottoman government of Damascus pressed for the completion of land registration in al-Shaykh Sa'ad—still the regional capital—as well in other major towns in the area.

-In 1918, towards the end of the Arab Revolt during World War I, al-Shaykh Saad was captured by the Arab Army headed by T. E. Lawrence.
-The town served as their launching point for the subsequent battle in Tafas, where the Arabs defeated the Ottoman army.
+In 1918, towards the end of the Arab Revolt during World War I, ash-Shaykh Saad was captured by the Arab Army headed by T. E. Lawrence.
+The village served as their launching point for the subsequent battle in Tafas, where the Arabs defeated the Ottoman army.

 Association with St. Job

 Home and tomb of Job

-The town was associated with St. Job since at least the 4th-century CE.
+The village was associated with St. Job since at least the 4th-century CE.
 Karnein was mentioned in Eusebius' Onomasticon as a town of Bashan that was said to be the location of the house of St. Job.
 Egeria the pilgrim relates that a church was built over the place in March or February 384 CE, and that the place was known as the "town of Job", or "civitas Job."
 According to Egeria's account the body of St. Job was laid in a stone coffin below the altar.

 "Job's Bath"

-According to tradition, Hammam Ayyub is a fountain in the town where Job washed himself when he had leprosy, and is reputed to have healing powers.
+According to tradition, Hammam Ayyub is a fountain in the village where Job washed himself when he had leprosy, and is reputed to have healing powers.

 "Rock of Job"

-Another holy artifact in the town is the "Rock of Job," known in local folklore as the place where he sat when he was afflicted with the disease, and is housed inside a mosque dedicated to Nabi Ayyub.
+Another holy artifact in the village is the "Rock of Job," known in local folklore as the place where he sat when he was afflicted with the disease, and is housed inside a mosque dedicated to Nabi Ayyub.
 The rock has been identified as an Egyptian stele dedicated to Ramesses II (see above).